Gene Bruno

 Gene Bruno, OMD, LAc, FNAAOM (born April 13, 1948 in Los Angeles) is an American acupuncturist and doctor of Oriental Medicine.
 In 1974 Bruno helped establish the first school of acupuncture (New England School of Acupuncture) in the United States, and the second school (California Acupuncture College) in 1975.

 Biography

 Bruno attended U.C.L.A. and became a staff acupuncturist for the National Acupuncture Association (NAA) located in Westwood, California.
 As an NAA acupuncturist he participated in the Acupuncture Pain Clinic at UCLA medical school in 1972.

 In 1972, Bruno accepted an appointment as one of the Directors of the NAA’s Veterinary Acupuncture Research Project.
-He and his associate, Dr. John Ottaviano, introduced veterinary acupuncture into the United States for the first time.
+He and his associate, Dr. John Ottaviano, introduced animal acupuncture into the United States for the first time.